TomBirbeck/interactive-rating-component/README.md

 ## My process

+#### Inital

 I began by setting the document to a box sizing of border box.
 I then created the card element for the star rating, making a html shell, adding the information and then styling as close to the original as I could.
 After this I created a main.js file and imported it into the html file using a script tag at the bottom of the body element.
 I used this file to capture the html elements and added eventlisteners so that I could track the mouse enter and leaving the option and submit button elements.
 I declared a stars variable to that I could capture the value when an element was selected.
 I then created the thank you card, to which I attached the hidden class.
 I created a function to handle the submit that would add the class hidden to the rating card and remove it from the thankyou card when the submit button was clicked.

+#### Refactored

+After receiving some feedback on my initial I went back and changed the rating system to a form with radio buttons and tried to match the styling to the original.

 ### Built with